Beekeeping 101: Essential Equipment for Beginner Beekeepers (Part 1 of the Beekeeping Series)

 Queen Excluder

-A queen excluder is a screen placed between the brood chamber and honey super.
-It allows worker bees to pass through but prevents the larger queen bee from entering the honey super, keeping brood out of the honey harvest.
+A queen excluder is a grid placed between the brood chamber and the honey super.
+This grid allows worker bees to pass through while preventing the larger queen bee from entering the honey super.
+By keeping brood (bee larvae) out of the honey, the excluder ensures that your harvested honey is pure and uncontaminated.